localcloud-dev/vanilla-js-spa/Readme.md

 cd vanilla-js-spa
 http-server  --proxy http://localhost:8080?
 ```
 We use "--proxy http://localhost:8080?" to redirect all requests to http://localhost:8080/* to the home page (index.html in our case) to enable full client-side routing.
-It means that all pages (localhost:8080/blog, localhost:8080/page1, etc.) are be handled by main.js.
+It means that all pages (localhost:8080/blog, localhost:8080/page1, etc.) are handled by main.js.

 - Open it in your browser at http://localhost:8080